Slipstreamm/cli-agent/README.md

 This starts a conversation where you can iteratively provide tasks and review the agent's responses.

+The agent will automatically restore files ending with `.bak` before it begins working.
+Place backups with this extension alongside files you want preserved (for example `example.txt.bak`).

 ## Available Tools

 The agent comes equipped with a suite of built-in tools to perform various operations.
 Some examples include: